-1960: Aretha Franklin recorded her first non-gospel songs "Today I Sing the Blues", "Over the Rainbow", "Love is the Only Thing" and "Right Now" at Columbia Recording Studios in New York City.
+1960: Aretha Franklin recorded her first non-gospel songs "Today I Sing The Blues", "Over The Rainbow", "Love Is The Only Thing" and "Right Now" at Columbia Recording Studios in New York City.

 1963: Beatles Monthly, a magazine devoted to the group, was first published on this date.

 1964: Ringo Starr was a panelist on the British television show Juke Box Jury.

 1964: Dean Martin had the #1 Easy Listening song with "Everybody Loves Somebody".

 1964: "A Hard Day's Night" by the Beatles was the new #1 song, taking over from "Rag Doll" by the 4 Seasons.
 Jan & Dean were up strong with "The Little Old Lady From Pasadena", Dean Martin jumped up from 11 to 4 with "Everybody Loves Somebody", the Supremes exploded from 18-5 with "Where Did Our Love Go" and Dusty Springfield had song #6--"Wishin' And Hopin'".